Vocal Assistant Professor (Clinical)

 Dr. Brian Manternach’s voice students are actively pursuing performance careers from New York to Los Angeles.
-They have been cast in professional productions in the USA and abroad in equity theatres, cruise lines, and in amusement parks and they have earned top honors in vocal competitions at the local, regional, national, and international level.
+They have been cast in professional productions in the USA and abroad in national tours, Equity theatres, cruise lines, and in amusement parks and they have earned top honors in vocal competitions at the local, regional, national, and international level.

 As an author, he is an Associate Editor of the Journal of Singing, writing and editing “The Independent Teacher” column.
-He also authors “The Singer’s Library” book review column for Classical Singer magazine.
+He also authors “The Singer’s Library” book review column for Classical Singer magazine, has been published in the Journal of Voice and the Music Theatre Educators’ Alliance Journal, and is a contributing author to the book The Voice Teacher’s Cookbook.

 As a performer, Dr. Manternach’s staged roles range from Tamino in The Magic Flute to Eisenstein in Die Fledermaus to Miles Gloriosus in A Funny Thing Happened on the Way to the Forum.
 He made his European operatic debut as Belmonte in Die Entführung aus dem Serail in St. Anton, Austria.
 For two seasons he served as apprentice-artist at the Skylight Opera Theatre (WI) and has made solo appearances with the Milwaukee Symphony Orchestra, Cleveland Chamber Symphony, and the Notre Dame Chorale and Chamber Orchestra, among others.